redmix-run/redmix/docs/docs/graphql.md

 In many GraphQL servers, when an error is thrown, the details of that error are leaked to the outside world.
 The error and its message are then returned in the response and a client might reveal those errors in logs or even render the message to the user.
 You could potentially leak sensitive or other information about your app you don't want to share—such as database connection failures or even the presence of certain fields.

-Redmix is here to help!
+Cedar is here to help!

-Redmix prevents leaking sensitive error-stack information out-of-the-box for unexpected errors.
+Cedar prevents leaking sensitive error-stack information out-of-the-box for unexpected errors.
-If an error that isn't one of [Redmix's GraphQL Errors](#Redmix-errors) or isn't based on a GraphQLError is thrown:
+If an error that isn't one of [Cedar's GraphQL Errors](#Cedar-errors) or isn't based on a GraphQLError is thrown:

 - The original error and its message will be logged using the defined GraphQL logger, so you'll know what went wrong
 - A default message "Something went wrong" will replace the error message in the response (Note: you can customize this message)